satorchi/pystudio/acquisition-methods.md

 ### get_iv_data()
- * run an I-V measurement
+run an I-V measurement

- * see also the wrapper script run_iv.py in the [example scripts](https://github.com/satorchi/pystudio/tree/master/scripts)
+see also the wrapper script run_iv.py in the [example scripts](https://github.com/satorchi/pystudio/tree/master/scripts)

+### plot_asd(TES=1,tinteg=None,ntimelines=10)
+take timeline data continuously and calculate the Amplitude Spectral Density.

+options
+* TES: this is the TES to monitor (default TES=1)
+* tinteg: the integration time.
+If not specified, the integration time is taken from whatever was set earlier using **assign_integration_time()** (see [assignmement-methods](assignment methods)).
+The default is 0.1 seconds.
+* ntimelines: the number of loops to make for taking timeline data.
+If set to anything which is not a positive non-zero integer, the loop will run indefinitely.
+Use **Ctrl-C** to break out of the loop.